Six-Day War: Armies

 The Arab air forces were reinforced by aircraft from Libya, Algeria, Morocco, Kuwait, and Saudi Arabia to make up for the massive losses suffered on the first day of the war.
 They were also aided by volunteer pilots from the Pakistan Air Force acting in an independent capacity.
 PAF pilots like Saiful Azam shot down several Israeli planes.

 Weapons

 With the exception of Jordan, the Arabs relied principally on Soviet weaponry.
 Jordan's army was equipped with American weaponry, and its air force was composed of British aircraft.

 Egypt had by far the largest and the most modern of all the Arab air forces, consisting of about 420 combat aircraft, all of them Soviet-built and with a large number of top-of-the-line MiG-21s.
-Of particular concern to the Israelis were the 30 Tu-16 "Badger" medium bombers, capable of inflicting heavy damage on Israeli military and civilian centres.
+Of particular concern to the Israelis were the 30 Tu-16 "Badger" medium bombers, capable of inflicting heavy damage on Israeli military and civilian centers.

 Israeli weapons were mainly of Western origin.
-Its air force was composed principally of French aircraft, while its armoured units were mostly of British and American design and manufacture.
+Its air force was composed principally of French aircraft, while its armored units were mostly of British and American design and manufacture.
 Some light infantry weapons, including the ubiquitous Uzi, were of Israeli origin.